Home Find jobs Locations Career advice Moving guide News Study NZ

 From November 2015, skilled migrants will have bonus points trebled if they apply for residence with a job offer not from Auckland.
 If you’re starting a business in the regions, you’ll have your Entrepreneur Work Visa points doubled.

-If you’re willing to live and work outside Auckand for at least 12 months, it could be easier and quicker for you to move to New Zealand.
+If you’re willing to live and work outside Auckland for at least 12 months, it could be easier and quicker for you to move to New Zealand.
 There isn’t any more information available yet, but sign up to our newsletter and we’ll let you know when more information is released.

 Discover your New Zealand visa options